 Public Utility Research Center (PURC): University of Florida

 PURC has an established international training programme in Utility Regulation and Strategy and has run many such courses in conjunction with the World Bank.
-PURC and MIR staff have taught on each others courses.
+PURC and MIRA staff have taught on each others courses.

 African Forum for Utility Regulation (AFUR)

-MIR runs courses in association with AFUR, which aims to support the development of effective utility regulation throughout Africa.
+MIRA runs courses in association with AFUR, which aims to support the development of effective utility regulation throughout Africa.
 The Forum was established in September 2000 to facilitate the exchange of information and lessons of experience between African regulators, and to support capacity building efforts in the region.

 Regional Electricity Regulators Association (RERA)

-MIR also runs courses in association with RERA, which was established in 2000 as well, to serve as a forum to coordinate and normalise the regulatory regimes in the SADC region.
+MIRA also runs courses in association with RERA, which was established in 2000 as well, to serve as a forum to coordinate and normalise the regulatory regimes in the SADC region.
 Such efforts are critical, particularly with the increasing amount of cross-board electricity trade.

 Attend one of our fascinating and informative events and engage with thought leaders from across South Africa.